Section 50 interim control orders

-- The courts have found that section 30 of the Bankruptcy Act, which allows the court to make such orders as the court thinks necessary for the purposes of carrying out or giving effect to the Bankruptcy Act, does provide the court with power to make an order requiring the debtor to deliver his or her passport to the trustee.
+- The Courts have found that section 30 of the Bankruptcy Act, which allows the Court to make such orders as the Court thinks necessary for the purposes of carrying out or giving effect to the Bankruptcy Act, does provide the Court with power to make an order requiring the debtor to deliver their passport to the trustee.

-- If the creditor wishes to have the court require the debtor to deliver his or her passport to the trustee, such an application must be made with the application for the section 50 order or a separate order obtained.
+- If the creditor wishes to have the Court require the debtor to deliver their passport to the trustee, such an application must be made with the application for the section 50 order or a separate order obtained.

 - As noted above, clause 3.03 of the Fees Determination provides for remuneration at the rate of $62.50 per 15 minutes or part thereof for work performed when by the Official Trustee in taking control of property and/or carrying on the business of a debtor.

-- Where the creditor does forward an advance to cover the trustee’s fees and expenses and there are funds remaining at such time as one of the following events occurs, the funds must be refunded:
+- Where the creditor does forward an advance to cover the trustee’s fees and expenses and there is money remaining at such time as one of the following events occurs, the money must be refunded: